North America·Mexico·Updated May 3, 2026

 What scams target tourists in Tulum?

-The most frequently reported tourist scams in Tulum are Timeshare Cenote Tour Offer, Scooter and ATV Rental Damage Scam, ATM Card Skimming on the Tulum Tourist Strip, with 3 classified as high severity.
+The most frequently reported tourist scams in Tulum are Fake Wellness Retreat Booking Sites, ATM Card Skimming on the Tulum Tourist Strip, Scooter and ATV Rental Damage Scam, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Tulum?